 Illinois law allows communities to band together through an Intergovernmental Agency process to help achieve efficiencies amongst the participating communities.
 Five cities/villages within McHenry, Kane and DeKalb Counties have come together to form the Northern Illinois Governmental Electric Aggregation Consortium (NIGEAC).
 The NIGEAC is comprised of the Cities of Genoa and Woodstock and the Villages of Huntley, Lakewood and Ringwood.

 By combining our communities we are able to achieve efficiencies and increase our bargaining power with Alternative Retail Electric Suppliers (ARES).
 We have retained Independent Energy Consultants, Inc. at no cost to the taxpayers to assist us with the design, implementation and administration of our program.
 Independent Energy Consultants is licensed by the Illinois Commerce Commission as an Agent/Broker/Consultant and is a pioneer in the field of Governmental Aggregation for electric and natural gas programs.

 Electric Aggregation Program Update - Suspended June 2017

 Residents in the Cities of Genoa and Woodstock and the Villages of Huntley, Lakewood and Ringwood passed Electric Aggregation ballot initiatives on March 20, 2012.
 The Village of Algonquin passed the ballot initiative on March 18 ,2014.
 This gives officials in those communities the authority, but not the obligation, to pursue an electric aggregation program through the efforts of NIGEAC.
 Following passage of the ballot, the NIGEAC communities each held two Public Hearings to explain their Plan of Operation and Governance.
-Those Plans are identical and will be used by NIGEAC to administer the Aggregation Program.
+Those Plans are identical and are used by NIGEAC to administer the Aggregation Program.